mr-pmillz/gozipartifact/README.md

 ## About

-This is a simple go program for teaching golang to others Creates a magento 2 artifact zip file with proper structure from a zip downloaded from various vendors with incorrect structure
+This is a simple go program for teaching golang to others. gozipartifact creates a magento 2 artifact zip file with proper structure from a zip downloaded from various vendors with incorrect structure

 ## Usage